ZJunBio/TAG-CP/README.md

 TAG-CP offers a novel computational model for synergistic drug combination through integrating drug-target relationship to represent small molecules with the framework of attentive graph neural network.

-- To begin with, please get the codes with  ```git clone https://github.com/ZJunBio/TAG-CP.git``` or download the  **.zip** file with magnet https://github.com/ZJunBio/TAG-CP/archive/refs/heads/master.zip, and run the following scripts or commands in the **tag-cp** directory.
+- To begin with, please get the codes with  ```git clone https://github.com/ZJunBio/TAG-CP.git``` or download the  **.zip** file with magnet https://github.com/ZJunBio/TAG-CP/archive/refs/heads/master.zip, and run the following scripts or commands in the **tag-cp** directory;
-- The NN directory saves the code used to build the Graph Attention Network (GAT) model and drug combination predicting model.
-The data_preprocess folder saves the codes for handling training or testing data.
+- The NN directory saves the code used to build the deep learning model;
+- The data_preprocess folder saves the codes for handling training or testing data;
+- The test folder saves the test combinations and python code for predicting drug combinations.

 ### Environment Requirement